-Dissolved refers to that material in a representative water sample which passes through a 0.45-micrometer (μ m) membrane filter.
+Dissolved refers to that material in a representative water sample that passes through a 0.45-micrometer membrane filter.
 This is a convenient operational definition used by Federal agencies that collect water data.
 Determinations of "dissolved" constituents are made on subsamples of the filtrate.